-The Infectious Diseases Institute (IDI) has allocated funds for interdisciplinary research that aligns with its mission and goals.
+The Infectious Diseases Institute (IDI) has allocated funding for interdisciplinary research that aligns with its mission and goals.
 Criteria for award funding include (1) scientific merit, (2) trajectory for success, (3) the interdisciplinary nature of projects and teams and (4) likelihood for future external funding.
 Priority will be given to proposals that are well aligned with IDI thematic programs or crosscutting areas.
-IDI Interdisciplinary Seed Grants are not intended to provide "bridge funding" (i.e., provide resources for a project that has stalled due to lack of funding).